Adamant-im/adamant-coinoptimus/README.md

 nano config.jsonc
 ```

-Parameters: see comments in config file.
+Parameters: see comments in the config file.

 ## Launching